nf-core/eager/docs/usage.md

 ##### `--bwaalnk`

-Modifies the number of mismiatches in the _seed_ during the seeding phase in the `bwa aln` mapping algorithm.
+Modifies the number of mismatches in the _seed_ during the seeding phase in the `bwa aln` mapping algorithm.
 Default is set to `2`.

 > Modifies bwa aln parameter: `-k`